Which place is cheaper, Madrid or Berlin?

 In Madrid you'll find nightly musicians performing at a variety of venues.
 Rock, jazz, and flamenco are all popular in the city.
 Some of the most well known music venues include Sala Caracol, Sala Clamores, and Costello Club.

-If you're looking to go shopping, Berlin and Madrid both offer plenty of spots.
+If you're looking to go shopping, Berlin and Madrid both offer plenty of first-rate spots.